rohwedernt/rohwedernt/README.md

  - Upcoming prompt-based site generation for nate rohweder dot com that allows you to regenerate the UI based on a keyword.
  - A fitness tracker that builds habits by measuring progress toward yearly goals

 📝 **I'm focused on**...
-Go • Hono • AWS • Kafka • Spanish • [Coltrane Changes](https://www.thejazzpianosite.com/jazz-piano-lessons/jazz-chord-progressions/coltrane-changes/)
+Claude Code • AWS • Matilda's recovery • Spanish • Live studio video for upcoming song

 📚 **I'm reading**...
 Stalingrad: The Fateful Siege by Antony Beevor